Bishopville, Aubrite

-Bishopville was notably the first meteorite acquired by Charles Upham Shepard, an important early American meteoriticist and collector.
-There are many historic references to the meteorite, but Dr. H. H. Nininger offers as complete of a description of the fall as any, though it was written just shy of the sesquicentennial of the meteorite’s fall to Earth.
+Bishopville was the first meteorite acquired by Charles Upham Shepard, an important early American meteoriticist and collector.
+Dr. H. H. Nininger compiled a thorough account of the fall, though it was written almost 150 years after the fall.

 From the SAO/NASA Astrophysics Data System:

-Sadly, aubrites resemble many Earth rocks and are typically fairly low in iron, making the prospect of a modern search for more fragments rather daunting.
-But, much of the meteorite is preserved in institutions, and there are at least a few kilograms retained for future study.
+Sadly, aubrites grossly resemble many Earth rocks and are typically fairly low in iron, so it’s probably not worth looking for more pieces of the fall today.
+But, much of the meteorite is preserved in institutions, and at least a few kilograms were preserved for future study.

 The above excerpts from the Lee County Observer are used with the paper’s permission.